The complementary of CTAO, direct detection and collider searches for dark matter in Effective Field Theories and Simplified models: Experimental constraints on dark matter models

 The effective operators introduced in Sec.~\ref{sec:EFT} enable the production of WIMP pairs in proton-proton collisions at the LHC.
 When one of the incoming partons emits a jet via initial state radiation (ISR), the process \( pp \rightarrow \chi \chi j \) can be observed as a monojet event associated with missing transverse energy \(\boldsymbol{E}_T\).
 In our analysis, we use the Global and Modular Beyond-the-Standard-Model Inference Tool (\texttt{GAMBIT}~\cite{GAMBIT:2017yxo}), to incorporate the monojet studies from CMS~\cite{CMS:2017zts} and ATLAS~\cite{ATLAS:2021kxv}, which are based on data samples of \(36~\mathrm{fb}^{-1}\) and \(139~\mathrm{fb}^{-1}\) from Run II, respectively (see Ref.~\cite{GAMBIT:2021rlp} for further details).
 Although ATLAS and CMS have conducted additional searches involving other ISR types, such as mono-photon signatures, these are known to impose weaker constraints on DM EFTs compared to monojet searches~\cite{Brennan:2016xjh,Bauer:2017fsw}.

 In such LHC monojet searches for DM, the validity of the EFT approach necessitates that the invariant mass of the DM pair produced in collisions satisfies \( m_{\chi\chi} < M_* \)~\cite{Berlin:2014cfa}.
 To obtain reliable constraints, it is important to include only events with energy transfers below this scale when calculating likelihoods within \texttt{GAMBIT}.
 However, a challenge arises because \( m_{\chi\chi} \) is not directly observable—unlike the missing transverse energy \( \boldsymbol{E}_T \) of the event—making it difficult to evaluate how varying $M_*$ impacts the predicted LHC spectra.
 One potential solution is to generate new LHC events for each parameter point and include only those events where \( m_{\chi\chi} \) is sufficiently small in the likelihood computation.
 Unfortunately, this method is computationally impractical.
 In this work, we adopt a simpler strategy also adopted by the \texttt{GAMBIT} collaboration~\cite{GAMBIT:2021rlp}: instead of comparing $M_*$ to the invariant mass \( m_{\chi\chi} \), it is related to the typical energy scale of the event, estimated by the amount of missing transverse energy produced.
 Specifically, we do not alter the missing energy spectrum for \( \boldsymbol{E}_T < M_* \) and apply the EFT validity requirement only for larger values of \( \boldsymbol{E}_T \).
 This approach is less conservative than that advocated in Refs.~\cite{racco2015robust,bruggisser2016last}, where the energy scale of the event is taken to be the partonic center-of-mass energy \( \sqrt{{s}} \).
 However, it has the significant advantage that it can be implemented after event generation, since the differential cross-section with respect to missing energy, \( \mathrm{d}\sigma / \mathrm{d}\boldsymbol{E}_T \), is the quantity directly compared to experimental data.
+We acknowledge that other methods for recasting LHC limits after event generation have also been proposed for example in Refs.~\cite{Busoni_2014,Berlin_2014}, both on which Refs.~\cite{racco2015robust,bruggisser2016last} are based.
+We note that this prescription could be regarded as optimistic, as it can overestimate the EFT-valid region whenever the typical momentum transfer $q$ exceeds $M_\ast$.
+In particular, the mapping $q \sim \boldsymbol{E}_T$ neglects the dependence on the unknown UV couplings that enter $M_\ast = M_{\rm med}/\sqrt{g_q g_\chi}$, and may therefore lead to artificially strong limits for some choices of $g_q g_\chi$ or for events with very large $\boldsymbol{E}_T$.
+A full event-by-event EFT-validity recast is beyond the scope of this work, but we expect it would weaken our LHC bounds by factors of order unity within the phase space considered, without affecting the complementarity conclusions presented here.

 In this study, we consider a realistic approach is to implement a smooth cut-off that results in a non-zero but rapidly decreasing missing energy spectrum above $M_*$.
 For this, we make the replacement: